 Keep it simple

 People go to conferences or events to be educated, be inspired, or to be entertained.
 I strive for a mix of education, inspiration, and humor in each workshop, webinar, or speech that I give.

-When I’m creating a presentation, the first thing that I consider is what will people learn from this speech.
-Don’t try to pack your speech with too many ideas – hone your speech down to the essentials.
-I try to have three main things that I’m hopeful that people will remember.
+When creating a presentation, the first thing I consider is what will people learn from this speech.
+Don't try to pack your speech with too many ideas – hone your speech down to the essentials.
+I try to have three main things that I'm hopeful people will remember.

-I start off with a joke or two in my opening and try to sprinkle them into my presentations too.
-It’s definitely an area that I’m working on.
-We’re all a work-in-progress, right?
+I start with a joke or two in my opening and try to sprinkle them into my presentations, too.
+It's definitely an area that I'm working on.
+We're all a work in progress, right?

 Present in a top ten list

-Michael Hyatt had a fantastic presentation at Social Media Marketing World which he closed with a slide with a link to his slides and exclusive downloads for everyone that attended his speech.
-By adding the download, everyone went to his website and he gathered email addresses.
-Super smart but also generous because Michael shared great resources.
+Michael Hyatt had a fantastic presentation at Social Media Marketing World, which he closed with a link to his slides and exclusive downloads for everyone who attended his speech.
+Everyone went to his website by adding the download, and he gathered email addresses.
+He was super smart but also generous because Michael shared great resources.

 Add slides in your presentation with tweetables and sound bites.
 It helps your ideas spread and adds a punch to your speech.

 If you're adding facts and figures to your presentation, put them on a slide and add the source to the bottom so that people can look up the full research later.
 They'll appreciate it, and you're adding credibility to your presentation by citing the sources.

 Rebekah works with a consultant to help her with her presentation and storytelling.
 It's helped her hone her personal stories and deliver more powerful speeches.